bigbluebutton/text-track-service/README.md

 eg. http://localhost:4000/caption/#{meeting_id}/en-US/deepspeech or http://localhost:4000/caption/#{meeting_id}/en-US/ (deepspeech is default)
 ```

-As we discussed text-track-service only drops the files in the inbox folder at /var/bigbluebutton/captions/inbox
+Text-Track-Service only drops the files in the inbox folder at /var/bigbluebutton/captions/inbox
 Now the rap-caption-inbox.rb should move it to the presentation dir(/var/bigbluebutton/published/presentation/<record-id>) to start it run the foll command:
 ```
 sudo systemctl start bbb-rap-caption-inbox.service